-NOTE: In most cases, it is only necessary to replace the $H_2S$ sensor.
+NOTE: In most cases, it is only necessary to replace the H2S sensor.

 - 1. Turn off the controller. - 2.
 Turn off or unplug power to the controller. - 3.
-Remove the junction box cover. - 4.
+Remove the junction box cover from the top junction box. - 4.
 Disconnect the detector leads from the terminal block in the junction box.
 Note the position of the color-coded leads as you remove them. - 5.
 Unscrew the detector from the junction box hub. - 6.
 Guide the detector leads of the replacement detector through the junction box hub then screw the mounting threads of the detector into the hub.
 If necessary for environmental conditions, apply thread sealant or teflon tape to the hub and/or detector threads to seal them. - 7.
 Connect the detector leads to the terminal block the same way the old detector was wired.
-See the controller operator's manual and the controller's detector head specification sheet for the $H_2S$ detector to verify the connections are correct.
-Also see Figure 15-Figure 23 for wiring diagrams. - 8.
+See the controller operator's manual and the controller's detector head specification sheet for the H_2S detector to verify the connections are correct.
+Also see Figure 8-Figure 9 for wiring diagrams. - 8.
 Reinstall the junction box cover. - 9.
 Turn on or plug in power to the controller. - 10.
 Turn on the controller.